jasht1/Uni-Projects/Building Automation Systems/HVAC State of Art Report/MCHP/Literature Notes/@liangJ2024-ScalingMagnetocaloricHeat.md

 > "Fluid flow profiles can be practically adjusted without hardware modifications, given a reliable valving system is in place."

 > [!YellowHighlight] [see in Zotero](zotero://open-pdf/library/items/ZL7UUXJE?page=4&annotation=89H569AA)
 > "The MagQueen, detailed in Ref.
-[67], was initially engineered to meet the heating demands of a low-energy single-family house in Denmark, offering a superior COP compared to conventional systems."%% end annotations %%
+[67], was initially engineered to meet the heating demands of a low-energy single-family house in Denmark, offering a superior COP compared to conventional systems."> [!YellowHighlight] [see in Zotero](zotero://open-pdf/library/items/ZL7UUXJE?page=3&annotation=MC3F2EMK)

-# Notes
+> two primary configurations based on the movement of MCM within a magnetic field: (a) Reciprocating [36], where the AMR reciprocates in and out of the magnetic field using dual magnetic field sources for continuous cooling; (b) Rotary [37], wherein the AMR rotates and traverses a circular path in and out of the field, with fluid flow categorized as axial [38], radial [39], and azimuthal [40].
+The rotation of the magnetic field source over static AMR is a prevalent technique in recent prototypes [30].> [!OrangeHighlight] [see in Zotero](zotero://open-pdf/library/items/ZL7UUXJE?page=15&annotation=EDNIMB7X)

-%% begin notes %%%% end notes %%
+> This study explores the feasibility of adjusting individual fluid flow using a solenoid valving system, resulting in heating capacity improvements of 36.9 % in experiments and 1.2 %–10.7 % in modeling.%% end annotations %%

-%% Import Date: 2025-03-27T15:28:28.292+00:00 %%
+%% Import Date: 2025-04-02T05:21:56.113+01:00 %%